tanmayscse/birdbook/README.md

 available for training.
 Due to this, I decided to  explore all the less intensive models available on the `torchvision` library.
 To make the most economical use of the computing resources available to me, I decided to explore,
-train and run the less intensive models.
+train and run the less intensive (pre-trained) models.
 The models which I tested are as follows:

 - Mobilenet with weights MobileNet_V3_Large_Weights.IMAGENET1K_V2
 - Efficientnet with weights EfficientNet_B3_Weights.IMAGENET1K_V1